EDI 997-Functional Acknowledgement

 The EDI 997 Functional Acknowledgement is an electronic receipt for EDI documents.
 Trading partners use the 997 to confirm that they received the delivery information, as well as see if there were any data or formatting errors.
 Essentially, the EDI 997 acts as a response to tell supply chain partners that information has been seen and accepted or rejected.

-What is EDI 997
+What is EDI 997?

 The EDI 997 is an electronic document used to acknowledge the receipt of a transaction set (such as an EDI 810 Invoice or EDI 850 PO) and to report any errors or exceptions that may have occurred during the processing of the transaction.
-The 997 serves as a confirmation that the transaction was received and processed successfully, and is often used for end-to-end testing of EDI transactions.
+The 997 serves as a confirmation that the transaction was received and processed successfully and is often used for end-to-end testing of EDI transactions.
 This electronic document complies with the ANSI X12 EDI specification.

 EDI 997 documents follow the x12 format set by the American National Standards Institute (ANSI), a not-for-profit organization that regulates EDI formats in the U.S. For businesses using the EDIFACT standard, the equivalent of EDI 997 is the CONTROL message.

-Benefits of EDI 997
+Benefits of the EDI 997

 EDI 997 provides a valuable tool for organizations to improve the accuracy, efficiency, and visibility of their business transactions, leading to improved business outcomes and increased operational efficiency.